lucasportella/go-move-files/README.md

 # Go Auto Move Files
 ## Automation for organizing files and folders in the user OS.

-This is a on going project,
+This is an on going project,
 roadmap:
 *add interfaces*
 *tests*